 I make sure to get probiotics from a variety of different sources – Farmhouse Culture Kraut and Gut Shots are my favorite (I take a few swigs of the gut shot daily), along with Kombucha and occasionally Kefir (Forager makes a great dairy-free version).

-Many years ago, because my gut was so damaged, too many probiotics made me bloated.
+Many years ago, because my gut was so damaged, too many probiotics made me feel bloated.
 Over time, my body adjusted and now I do great with very high quantities of them.
 Again the reminder of what works for me may not work for you – self-experimentation is the way that I’ve figured all of this out!

 Even today, I continuously work on my gut health, because I truly believe that it’s the base to my entire well-being.